 I have a list of business management tools that I use and recommend.
 These fall into two main parts: the informal design tools and formal operational tools.

 My favourite is to use UML either an informal tool for scoping or a formal tool for specifications.

 The second favourite is the idea of mindmapping and mind map software.
 It’s really a concept, a technique sometimes a toy but with many uses.
 I’ve listed various applications for mindmapping and uses in problem-solving.
 Use Mindmapping generally to focus on a domain to get thoughts together.

 I want to talk about Moh.io but the tool is not operational right now.
-Of course, there is Evernote which I’ve often said is the backbone to everything.
+Of course, there is Evernote which I have often said is the backbone to everything.
 Evernote is very useful as a document library.
 There are systems that connect into it that you can tag and link and sort.
 There’s Kanbanote, Infranodus; there was moh.io.
 There was Carddesk.
 Some of these systems are sorely missing.

 I contrast informal tools with the formal transactional tools which for me is Odoo.
 There are many, there are ERP systems; Sage and others.
 I want to distinguish between the formal transactional system and the informal ones.

 I’ve also spoken in posts about the informal systems, the verbal systems the satellite non-transactional systems.
 All of these things go to make up the business information system as a whole, the broader information system.